An Arthritis Game-Changer

 And for Your Feet – On Airplanes or Driving Trips:

-There’s nothing better than Physix Gear Sport Compression Socks for men and women that offer 20-30 mmHg level compression.
+The Physix Gear Sport Compression Socks for men and women offers 20-30 mmHg level compression.
 Other notable brands include Iseasoo and Levsox (which come in attractive designs that don’t look “medical” yet provide 20-30 mmHg of compression support).

 Keep in mind that these compression socks are longer (higher) than most socks you wear, in order to push tired blood back up to your heart for re-oxygenation.